scholzj/terraform-aws-vpc/README.md

 ## Including as a module

 This repository should be included as a module into your own configuration.
-And example of how to include this can be found in the [examples](examples/) dir.
+An example of how to include this can be found in the [examples](examples/) dir.